Storing JPA Entities

 </entity-mappings>

-The mapping file has to be located either in the default location, META-INF/orm.xml, or in another location that is specified explicitly in the persistence unit definition (in persistence.xml).
+The mapping file must be in the default location, META-INF/orm.xml, or in another location that is specified in the persistence unit definition in persistence.xml.

-Storing a large number of entity objects requires special consideration.
-The combination of the clear and flush methods can be used to save memory in large transactions:
+Storing a large number of entities requires special consideration.
+You can use the clear and flush methods together to save memory during large transactions:

-em.getTransactionEntityManager.getTransaction() - JPA MethodReturn the resource-level EntityTransaction object.().beginEntityTransaction.begin() - JPA MethodStart a resource transaction.();
+em.getTransactionjakarta.persistence.EntityManager.getTransaction()Return the resource-level EntityTransaction object.().beginjakarta.persistence.EntityTransaction.begin()Start a resource transaction.();

 for (int i = 1; i <= 1000000; i++) {